CausticLasagne/unity-visualeffectgraph-builtin/README.md

-# ⚠️ NOTICE: This project is no longer being maintained.
+# Not maintained:
-This fork is no longer maintained and may have bugs.
+This fork is not currently maintained and may have bugs.
 Feel free to fork, however no pull request or bug report will be answered.

-Sincerest apologies, but we no longer have the time to maintain this fork.
-We strongly encourage anyone who needs this to find alternative solutions to the VFX Graph on the builtin pipeline.
+Currently 04/07/2024 this project does not compile and has active errors.
+We will get around to fixing them shortly.

 # What's this?
 This repo is a fork of Unity's VFX Graph v10.3.2, back porting features from the later versions of the VFX Graph.